You are here:

 - Working with DPOs in other schools

-3. (If you had any data breaches) Did we expect this number of data breaches?
+Have we had any data breaches?
+If so, did we expect this number?
 Could they have been avoided?
 Was the breach procedure followed properly and were there any problems?

 Your discussion will vary according to the number and severity of any breaches.
 You should look for: